 In the future, besides the ideas mentioned above, it would be interesting to involve more measurement data, especially from different terrain types, to further investigate whether the wind evolution characteristics found here occur commonly, and what physical principles stand behind them.
-Another question that needs answering is whether it is possible to achieve a generally applicable parameterization model, and how.
-Moreover, considering that the computational time of the model training could be an important issue for some applications, e.g. real-time model training, it is worth comparing GPR with some alternative algorithms to develop insight into the trade-off between computation time and the prediction accuracy.
-Furthermore, considering the application of the parameterization model using real-time measurement data as predictors, an additional model will be needed to determine whether the current data meets the quality requirements to be input into the parameterization model.
+Another question that needs answering is whether it is possible to achieve a generally applicable parameterization model and how to do so.
+Moreover, considering that the computational time of the model training could be an important issue for some applications, e.g., real-time model training, it is worth comparing GPR with some alternative algorithms to develop insight into the trade-off between computation time and the prediction accuracy.
+Furthermore, considering the application of the parameterization model using real-time measurement data as predictors, an additional model will be needed to determine whether the current data meet the quality requirements to be input into the parameterization model.

-Last but not least, as mentioned above, the our model concept is very flexible and its methodology can be applied in different situations.
+Last but not least, as mentioned above, our model concept is very flexible, and its methodology can be applied in different situations.
 For example, for other lidar trajectories or even other measurement devices, the model concept can be modified by replacing the coherence estimation method.
 The wind evolution model and the regression model can also be changed.
 Basically, one can achieve a parameterization model to meet various specific requirements by following the concept and the methodology presented in this paper.

-815 Appendix A
+Appendix A

 Figure A1.
-Distribution of lidar measured mean wind speed and turbulence intensity for the selected period. (a) and (c) are from LidarComplex, measurement point at 163.5 m; (b) and (d) are from ParkCast, measurement point at 150 m.
+Distribution of lidar-measured mean wind speed and turbulence intensity for the selected period. (a, c) Lidar Complex, from the range gate at 163.5 m. (b, d) ParkCast, from the range gate at 150 m.

-Figure A2. (a) Example coherence: $U_1 = 11.7 \,\mathrm{m\,s}^{-1}$, $d = 81.75 \,\mathrm{m}$, $R^2 = 0.95$. (b) and (c) are PSDs of the fore-aft and in-plane tower top acceleration, respectively.
-The x-axis is logarithmic.
-Date and time: 07 Dec.
-2013, 12:00 - 12:30.
-Data Source: LidarComplex.
+Figure A2. (a) Example coherence: $U_1 = 11.7 \text{ m s}^{-1}$, d = 81.75 m, $R^2 = 0.95$. (b) and (c) PSDs of the fore-aft and in-plane tower top acceleration, respectively.
+The x axis is logarithmic.
+Date and time: 7 December 2013 at 12:00-12:30.
+Data source: Lidar Complex.
 Because of data protection it is not allowed to show any values concerning the turbine properties.